Rudders are an important part of a ship. They are installed on small motor boats to the biggest watercraft ever to sail the seas.

-In order for ships to get to their destinations, she must be able to follow her planned route despite the forces of winds, waves, currents and swell.
+In order for ships to get to their destinations, they must be able to follow their planned route despite the forces of winds, waves, currents, and swell.

 Rudders make this possible even in today’s highly complicated steering system.

-A rudder’s area ranges from 1.5% to 10% of the underwater lateral area.
-Yes, its that small.
+A rudder’s area ranges from 1.5% to 10% of the underwater lateral area of a ship.
+Yes, it’s that small.

 A rudder works by utilizing and directing the flow of water around the hull to steer the ship.